Ingmar-de-Vries/DynamicPredictions/README.md

     - In the "modelRDMs" subdirectory, you'll find the following scripts:
       - xxx

-  - Run dRSA analysis, statistics, plotting, and simulations
+  - Run dRSA analysis, statistics, and plotting
     - In the "dynamicRSA" subdirectory, you'll find the following scripts:
       - "DynamicPredictions_pipeline.m" - the main analysis pipeline from which all other functions are called.
       - "cluster_shell.m" - used for sending analysis as parallel jobs to a computing cluster (e.g., with different subjects and ROIs in parallel).